ParagAmolKulkarni/Oxford-Flower-Classification/README.md

 - Loss: Cross Entropy

 **Output**:
--It will be generated separately and directly in folder named "confusion_matrix.png", "sample perdiction.png", "training_progress.png"
+-It will be generated separately and directly in folder named "confusion_matrix.png", "sample perdiction.png", "training_progress.png", also "prediction.csv"

 ## Acknowledgments